based2/KB/network/ip_filter.md

 block from any to 138.197.177.111
 # Germany https://www.abuseipdb.com/check/
 block from any to 138.197.178.175
-# DFA Germany hetzner.de https://red.flag.domains/posts/2024-02-17/ registrar: Hosting Concepts B.V. d/b/a Openprovider
+# DFA Germany hetzner.de https://red.flag.domains/posts/ 2024-06-18 info-ameli[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider) 2024-02-17/ registrar: Hosting Concepts B.V. d/b/a Openprovider
 block from any to 138.201.79.102
 # https://threatfox.abuse.ch/browse/malware/win.dcrat/
 block from any to 138.201.79.103